Our privacy promise

 Since 1915, the Blind Veterans UK Group has held to the belief that no-one who has served our country should battle blindness alone.
 That's why we're here to help with lifelong practical and emotional support for blind veterans, regardless of when they served or how they lost their sight.
 We help veterans recover their independence and discover a life beyond sight loss.

 References to "Blind Veterans UK Group", ‘the charity’, “our’, ‘us’ and "we" mean Blind Veterans UK registered charity 216227 in England and Wales and SCO39411 in Scotland.

-This also includes: our wholly owned subsidiary charitable trading company, Four Seasons NWMC Housing Limited (registered company No. 01882050); managing our properties and tenants; Bravo Victor Limited (registered company No.13144807) conducting Biomedical, Social & Welfare and Innovation research and the St Dunstan’s Retirement Benefits Plan (1973).
-For the purposes of the pension scheme we are Joint Controllers with St Dunstan’s Retirement Benefits Plan (1973).
+This also includes: our wholly owned subsidiary charitable trading company, Four Seasons NWMC Housing Limited (registered company No. 01882050); managing our properties and tenants; ; BRAVO VICTOR Limited (BV) (registered company No.13144807) and Registered charity in England and Wales number 1195189 and in Scotland number SC051265 conducting Biomedical, Social & Welfare and Innovation research and the St Dunstan’s Retirement Benefits Plan (1973).
+For the purposes of the pension plan scheme we are Joint Controllers with St Dunstan’s Retirement Benefits Plan (1973).

 2. What personal data we collect and why